 Ireland’s flag, the banner representing the Irish nation state, is green with a golden harp on it.
-Or it least it was until the 19th century.
+Or at least it was until the 19th century.
 Admittedly, there wasn’t an Irish nation state before that time.
-Indeed, by then it had been a millennium since Ireland was fully free.
+Indeed, by then it had been a millennium since Ireland had been fully free.
 You see, a string of unexpected visitors had begun piling in the door, one after another.
-And though asked politely, the last in the line neglected to leave.
+And although asked politely, the last in the line neglected to leave.

 Erin go Bragh

 However, linked with Catholic nationalism, the green standard continued to fly proudly elsewhere, with the Irish diaspora bringing it to parts far flung.
 Irish battalions have fought (for both sides!) in many major wars since the the 17th century, with much of the canon fodder made up by impoverished Catholics.

 It was in one such conflict that the phrase ‘Erin go Bragh’ first appeared on the old Irish flag of green and gold.
 Translated as ‘Ireland Forever’, it flew on the standard of Los San Patricios, the Saint Patrick’s Battalion, during the Mexican-American War in the 1840s.
 Composed of deserters from the United States side, the Battalion saw mostly Irish Catholic mercenaries fight alongside a motley crew of various European nationalities, escaped slaves from the South, Canadians and Mexicans.

 No example of the St Patrick’s Battalion’s standard survives, so we cannot be 100% certain of the exact design.
 But we know from contemporary accounts that it was a flag of Irish green, blazoned with the famous ‘Erin go Bragh’ below a golden harp.